Testing Psychologist

 Supervise graduate-level trainees on assessment administration, scoring, and data interpretation.

-Operate ethically by the state and national guidelines (APA).
+Operate in an ethical manner in accordance with the state and national guidelines (APA).

 Amenities Provided by MNS